-Whether you’re a veteran of remote work or have recently shifted toward a remote-first work culture, if you’re in charge of onboarding new team members you’ve probably felt the pain of making sure they’re set up for success from day one.
-Here are a few quick wins that you can work into your employee onboarding process to ensure that your new teammates feel connected, supported, and excited about their new role from the jump!
+Whether you’re a veteran of remote work or have recently shifted toward a remote work culture, if you’re in charge of onboarding new team members you’ve probably felt the pain of making sure they’re set up for success from day one.
+Here are a few tools that you can work into your employee onboarding process to ensure that your new teammates feel connected, supported, and excited about their new role from the jump!

 Create a 30-60-90 Day Checklist